Last updated 22nd May, 2025

 The National Gas Emergency Service will send a gas technician to your property to shut off your home gas supply and assess where the leak has originated from.
 You will not be charged for calling the service or charged for any repair work that needs to be undertaken to the gas line on the outside of your meter connection.

-You should never attempt to rectify issues with your gas supply or boiler yourself; these should always be left to a trained professional.
+Avoid attempting to repair gas and boiler issues unless you are qualified to do so.
 If you suspect you have a gas leak you should call the National Gas Emergency Service on 0800 111 999.
 There is no gas leak call out charge for this service.

-If you do need to hire an emergency plumber it’s recommended that, where possible, you turn you water off at the mains to minimise the risk of causing further damage by built up pressure or leakage.
-Similarly, if you require a gas engineer, where safe to do so, you should turn your gas off at the supply valve until your professional arrived.
-Your gas and boiler will need to be signed off by a professional to ensure they are in correct working order before they can be reconnected.
+If you do need to hire an emergency plumber it’s recommended that, where possible, you turn your water off at the mains to minimise the risk of causing further damage by built up pressure or leakage.

 Whether you are covered for emergency plumbing will depend on your insurance policy.